 Symptoms in Adults: Fatigue, Bone Pain, and Mood Changes

-Adults often notice persistent tiredness that rest doesn't fix.
-This fatigue can affect daily activities and work performance.
+- Persistent tiredness that rest doesn't fix, affecting daily activities and work

-Mood changes like depression can signal this nutrient shortage.
-The brain needs adequate levels for proper emotional regulation.
+- Mood changes including depression, as the brain needs adequate levels for emotional regulation

 Symptoms in Children: Rickets and Impaired Growth